 - Sugar 9.1 grams

-Prune is nothing but dried plum, which is extremely nutritious.
-It offers a plethora of health benefits.
+Prune is nothing but dried plum, which is highly nutritious.
+It offers a plethora of dry fruits benefits.
 Although they are high in sugar content, prunes also contain many beneficial nutritional compounds that you can’t overlook.

 1 ounce (28g) serving of Prunes: